One of the MOST frequently asked questions that we get in the spring is “I found an injured or abandoned animal - can Tanglewood take it?”

 If you care, leave them there is a good rule of thumb.
 But if you see blood, or broken limbs, then of course that is an appropriate time to call a rehabber.

-As an last thought - what if you find some animals that don’t need help, but YOU need help getting them out of the way?
+4. What if you find some animals that don’t need help, but YOU need help getting them out of the way?
 We call those nuisance wildlife and they have a separate set of humans to help them.
-If you need some honeybees to live elsewhere than your house, or find a timber rattlesnake, Tanglewood can connect you to a nuisance wildlife contact appropriate for the species.